cgjteam/cgjteam.github.io/Geometry.md

 - accessor theorems for compound geometric definitions,
 - reusable synthetic arguments,
 - the first independent theory of parallelograms,
-- a complete formal verification of Finlay's proof built upon these reusable components.
+- a complete formal verification of Finlay's proof.

+The completion of the first full formalization marks the transition from constructing individual proofs toward developing a coherent reusable geometry library.

 ---

 ## 6. Roadmap

-Future development will continue extending the library through additional classical results in synthetic geometry.
+Future development will continue through additional classical results in synthetic geometry.

-The primary objective is no longer the formal verification of individual proofs, but the systematic construction of reusable mathematical theories whose components naturally support subsequent developments.
+Alongside new formal proofs, increasing attention will be devoted to maintaining a coherent library architecture, refining reusable mathematical interfaces, and organizing independent geometric theories that naturally emerge from successive formalizations.

 ---

 ## 7. Library Evolution

-The development of the library follows four successive stages:
+The development of the library currently follows five successive stages:

 1. Formal verification of a classical synthetic proof.
-2. Encapsulation of recurring synthetic arguments.
+2. Extraction of reusable synthetic arguments.
-3. Construction of reusable mathematical theories.
+3. Construction of independent mathematical theories.
+4. Continuous refinement of the library architecture.
-4. Gradual expansion into a general-purpose synthetic geometry library.
+5. Gradual expansion into a general-purpose synthetic geometry library.

 This evolution is documented in the accompanying development logs.